nsueviriyapa/SCN_GABA-GABAA_Model/README.md

 # SCN_GABA-GABAA_Model

-UPDATEs in progress*

-*Note: This repository will contain MATLAB codes written for the networked SCN oscillator model with the detailed GABAergic mechanisms and related signaling pathways at synaptic and extra-synaptic regions.
-The codes will be made publicly accessible once the research work has been submitted for review by the journal and officially accepted for publication.
+This repository contains MATLAB codes written for the networked SCN oscillator model with the detailed GABAergic mechanisms and related signaling pathways at synaptic and extra-synaptic regions.

+Reference

+Sueviriyapan Natthapong, Granados-Fuentes Daniel, Simon Tatiana, Herzog Erik D. and Henson Michael A. 2021Modelling the functional roles of synaptic and extra-synaptic γ-aminobutyric acid receptor dynamics in circadian timekeepingJ.
+R. Soc.
+Interface.182021045420210454 http://doi.org/10.1098/rsif.2021.0454